Scholarships:

 Convinced.
 What's the next step?

-Contact a professor who you prefer to have as advisor: Alexander Gelbukh, Grigori Sidorov, or Hiram Calvo (only one please).
-Please include:
+Contact a professor who you prefer to have as advisor: Alexander Gelbukh, Grigori Sidorov, Ildar Batyrshin, or Hiram Calvo (choose only one; if we discover that you applied to more than one without clearly notifying both of them of this fact, you will be rejected immediately).

-If we confirm that we consider you a strong candidate, please follow the steps outlined in the document "How to apply" (currently we have it only for PhD; ask us for instructions for MSc).
+If we confirm that we consider you a strong candidate, please follow the steps outlined in my description of our admission procedure (currently I wrote it mostly for PhD level; ask us for instructions for MSc).
 Please feel free to contact us if in doubt.